R-a-y-Zhang/scout/git.md

 delta compression and multithreading.

 ## Basic Git Codebase Structure
-A git repo is called a **repository**, and one can think of a repository as a tree.
+A git project is called a **repository**, and one can think of a repository as a tree.
 Like an actual tree, like _Quercus rubra_,  not a data structures tree.
 A repository is split into branches and one of those branches, called the **trunk**, contains code, or at least should contain code, that is officially recognized to be part of the codebase.
 This code should be proven to be relatively bug